-Starting in 1957, I hosted a weekly CBS series called THE 20TH CENTURY.
+WALTER CRONKITE: Starting in 1957, I hosted a weekly CBS series called The 20th Century.
 For more than a decade, it gave me the opportunity to play history teacher to the country.
 But many of the events we covered in those programs were more than history to me.
 They had been intensely personal encounters with the great events of my time.

 Few episodes were more personal than the one we did on the Nuremberg war crimes trials.

 CRONKITE: A hundred thousand captured German documents, many bearing the defendants' own self-incriminating signatures, are screened for evidence.
 On these, the prosecution resolves to rest its case.
 Reporters from all over the world cover the trial.
 Coverage in the German press is, at first, meager.
 On November 20, 1945, the drama begins.